dotnet/corefxlab/docs/Span.md

 ## Scenarios
 Span\<T\> is a small, but critical, building block for a much larger effort to provide .NET APIs to enable development of high scalability server applications.

 The .NET Framework design philosophy has focused almost solely on productivity for developers writing application software.
 In addition, many of the Framework’s design decisions were made assuming Windows client-server applications circa 1999.
-This design philosophy is big part of .NET’s success as .NET is universally viewed as a very high productivity platform.
+This design philosophy is a big part of .NET’s success as .NET is universally viewed as a very high productivity platform.

 But the landscape has shifted since our platform was conceived almost 20 years ago.
 We now target non-Windows operating systems, our developers write cloud hosted services demanding different tradeoffs than client-server applications, the state of art patterns have moved away from once popular technologies like XML, UTF16, SOAP (to name a few), and the hardware running today’s software is very different than what was available 20 years ago.